-Reserve Level or Target General General Reserves Provides a working balance to cover day to day cash flow requirements and to cover exceptional unforeseen financial and operational risks.
-The target level for the reserve is reviewed as part of the annual budget setting process.
-This includes a separately identified Chief Constable Operational Reserve to provide access to funding for immediate operational policing demands without need for further approval from the PCC.
+Reserve Level or Target General General Reserves This includes a separately identified Chief Constable Operational Reserve to provide access to funding for immediate operational policing demands without need for further approval from the PCC.
 Prior to 2019/20 this reserve was previously included within the earmarked reserves category.
-3% of Net Revenue Expenditure Budget as at 31 March each year.
 Contingency and Risk Police Officer Ill Health Pension Reserve This reserve provides for the self-funding of police officer ill health and injury payments not covered by the pension grant funding.
 This reserve is maintained to meet the capital charge made by the Home Office for each officer that retires due to ill health.
 A percentage of the police officer cost as recommended by the Home Office is added to this reserve and the level will fluctuate from year to year depending on the number of police officer retirees.
 Assessed as part of the medium term financial planning process.
 Insurance Reserve Provides for the self-funding of certain uninsurable risks, such as payments of compensation or damages, or below the excess level such as motor claims.
 This Reserve is funded from revenue or transfers from other reserves and is adjusted annually, following an independent actuarial review, to reflect up to date management information on inflation and risk.
 To improve consistency in funding claims, there is a need to split claims between a provision on the Balance Sheet for the cost of claims received and outstanding; and funds held in the reserve to cover claims incurred but not received or quantified.
 Claims that have been reported and assessed as more likely to be settled are carried as a financial provision whilst known incidents where no claim has yet been made, are covered by the insurance reserve.
-The revenue account makes a contribution to the reserve is reviewed annually.
+The revenue account makes a contribution to the reserve each year that in-year liabilities, as they arise, are charged against.
+The level of the reserve is reviewed annually.
 Assessed as part of the annual insurance actuarial review.
 Investment Capital Receipts Reserve This reserve holds the proceeds from the sale of assets, and can only be used for financing capital expenditure in accordance with regulations.
 Receipts from the sale of assets are taken to this reserve.
 Capital Grants & Contributions Unapplied Reserve This reserve holds unused elements of grant and other external funding to be spend in the following financial year in line with the conditions of the grant or external funding.
 As determined by the closure of accounts process.